A cough can affect your work and sleep, and it can disturb others around you, too.

 However, few studies have been done to test the effectiveness of this sweet bee product on treating a cough.
 One study in children with upper respiratory infections found that honey relieved cough and improved the children’s sleep.
 However, the study collected data from questionnaires taken by parents, which can sometimes be biased or inaccurate.

 Peppermint (Mentha piperita) is used often as a flavoring for gum, toothpaste, and tea, but it also could be just what you’ve been looking for to treat your cough.
 Peppermint contains a compound known as menthol.
 Menthol may help thin mucus and loosen phlegm.

-Peppermint tea is widely available in stores and is considered safe.
+Peppermint tea is widely available in stores or online and is considered safe.
 You can also simply add a few fresh peppermint leaves to hot water to make your own tea.
 It has no side effects and poses no danger unless you’re allergic.
 Allergic reactions to mint are not uncommon, according to one study.

 Pure menthol is considered poisonous and should never be ingested.
 Menthol or peppermint oil applied to the skin can cause a rash in some people.
 If you decide to apply a diluted oil to your skin, test a small area first and wait 24 to 48 hours to see if there’s a reaction.

 The leaf of the evergreen climbing plant ivy (Hedera helix) has been shown to be an effective expectorant.
 Clinicians believe that the saponins present in ivy leaf help make mucous less thick so you can cough it up.
-Ivy leaf teas can be found in grocery stores.
+Ivy leaf teas can be found in grocery stores and online.

 One small study found that a combination of herbs consisting of dry ivy leaf extract, thyme, aniseed, and marshmallow root improved symptoms of cough.
 However, the study did not include a placebo and didn’t break down the combination into its individual components.